 The only non-white characters are three crew members who hardly leave the ship.
 Only the captain (Idris Elba) has any amount of lines, and lucky him, he’s given the ones that reveal Scott has not much advanced his thinking on female characters.
 Charlize Theron is wasted as an increasingly disinteresting overseer, hypercompetitive and determined in a way that is quickly undermined by the captain.
 After trying to pick her up, he says she must be a robot for refusing him– which apparently gets under her skin enough that she obliges him: “My room.
 Ten minutes.”
 I didn’t watch this in the theater, but I’m guessing that part was supposed to elicit a laugh.

 That is what it is; the truly bothersome part of this film is that the alien beings from whom we are supposedly descended (they having been to Earth many times over the past millenia, disseminating their advanced DNA) are all Caucasian and all male.
 Whaaaaaat?
-I was following until that point.
+You lost me.
 Sometimes it just jumps out at you, how in love with itself the Patriarchy is… Mankind was born of the DNA of a superior, male-dominated (perhaps exclusively male) alien race whose individuals look like giant Klan members.
-So much for modern anthropology’s out-of-Africa theory…

 I love sci-fi, and I am more than willing to entertain far-flung absurdities for the sake of a good story.
 But you can’t have both a tired trope and a unrealistic plot that doesn’t even have imaginative appeal.
 Good-night…